numpy/numpy-tutorials/content/tutorial-nlp-from-scratch.md

 +++

-Once our model is trained, we can use the updated parameters to start making our predicitons.
-We break each speech into paragraphs of uniform size before passing them to the Deep Learning model and predicting the sentiment of each paragraph
+Once your model is trained, you can use the updated parameters to start making our predictions.
+You can break each speech into paragraphs of uniform size before passing them to the Deep Learning model and predicting the sentiment of each paragraph

 ```{code-cell} ipython3
 # To store predicted sentiments